AxxAL/GarrysModTexturesFix/README.md

 This program fixes the infamous gmod pink checkerboard textures aswell as the large red errors.

 ## Usage
-1. Download or build the program.
+1. Download the program from the releases tab or build the program.
 2. Run the program.
 3. Select the Garry's Mod installation path if it wasn't auto-detected.
 4. Press the big button that reads "Fix missing content".